deedubyalabs/crm-pro/memory-bank/development-roadmap.md

 ### 11. Purchase Order Workflow

-*   **PROActive OS Adaptation Summary:** "Purchase Orders" module.
+*   **PROActive ONE Adaptation Summary:** "Purchase Orders" module.
 Deeply linked to Projects and Suppliers.
 Comprehensive fields for details.
 Ability to add PO Items (import from Cost Items Database, Schedule of Values, or manually).
 Attachment support.
 Delivered item tracking (consider if needed).
 Embedded chat interface and proactive AI assistance.
 *   **Tasks:**
     *   [TO DO] Implement a "Purchase Orders" module.
     *   [TO DO] Ensure POs can be created and deeply linked to Projects and Suppliers (Contacts), with this data integrated into the ADF.